How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 PrepLounge's "why consulting" and fit interview resources document similar patterns across many candidate accounts: preplounge.com/en/bootcamp.php/interview-first-aid/fit-interviews.

-5 Full "Why Consulting" Answer Examples That Actually Worked
+5 Full "Why Consulting" Answer Examples That Produced Offers

-These are full worked answers at five distinct candidate profiles.
-Use them as models for the specificity level and structural discipline you should be aiming for — not as scripts to copy.
+Use these as models for specificity and structural discipline — not as scripts to copy.

 Example 1: Liberal Arts Undergraduate (McKinsey)